mattiasw/browserloop/README.md

 ```
 Take a screenshot of https://example.com
 Take a screenshot of https://example.com with width 1920 and height 1080
+Take a screenshot of https://example.com in JPEG format with 95% quality
 Take a full page screenshot of https://example.com
 Take a screenshot of http://localhost:3000 to verify the UI changes
 ```